Gilead-BioStats/gsm/.github/CONTRIBUTING.md

     -   Create the GitHub release targeting the `main` branch using the wording from `NEWS.md`, in addition to the automatically generated content in GitHub.
     -   Confirm that the QC Report is attached to release.
 7. Finally, the Release Owner (or qualified designee) should complete the following housekeeping tasks:
-    -   Create a Pull Request to merge the `main` branch into the `dev` branch to sync any updates that were made during release process.
+    -   Create a Pull Request to merge the `main` branch into the `dev` branch to sync any updates that were made during release process and update the version to a dev version by appending `.9999` to the version number (e.g. `2.2.1.9999`).
     -   Check that all issues associated with the current release are closed.
     -   Update the milestone for any incomplete tasks.
     -   Delete code branches associated with previous releases.